cindylinsf/coding3/README.md

 After researching, I found the CLIP-Guided Diffusion model by EleutherAI to successfully generate images with text prompts.
 This particular model is adapted from [[Katherine Crowson's work](https://github.com/crowsonkb/clip-guided-diffusion)].
 It uses [[OpenAI's 256x256 unconditional ImageNet diffusion model](https://github.com/openai/guided-diffusion)] together with CLIP to connect text prompts with images.

-I adapted EleutherAI's notebook (`06_CLIP Guided Diffusion HQ 256x256` referenced in the `🗂️ Project Files` above) for this.
+I used EleutherAI's Google Colab notebook (`06_CLIP Guided Diffusion HQ 256x256` referenced in the `🗂️ Project Files` above) as is, only changing the prompts.
 I pulled apart the script and used the stage directions for each prompt, compiled in a Google Doc named `Prompts for The Birds Remake`, referenced in the `🗂️ Project Files` above.

 Each image took about 9 minutes to generate.
 In the interest of on-time delivery for this project, I generated the first scene (first 10 prompts) of the script.